Pseudoreality/Roblox-Identities/README.md

 Anyway, I hope I can list these as accurately as possible.
 Please keep in mind that I obviously won't know everything since I am not a Roblox employee, just enough to where I found it best to move it to Github.

 ## Disclaimers Before We Start
-* I will ***not*** be providing methods for unlocking Roblox Internal or changing identities around like I did for these tests since I'd rather not have the company kick my door down.
+* I will ***not*** be providing methods for unlocking Roblox Internal or completely changing identities like I did for these tests since I'd rather not have the company kick my door down.
 * I can't write for shit, so if you find a typo, or something that isn't accurate, please assist me by telling me.
 I will give you free cookies for this. 🙏

 ## Security Tags